-Over the Labor Day weekend my hubby went to a caving event in West Virginia and I was left home alone ( not really the 2 dogs Bandit and Duke were with me) so I decided to take a scenic drive on Friday afternoon down Route 9 in Delaware (DE)
+Over the Labor Day weekend my hubby went to a caving event in West Virginia and I was left home alone ( not really the 2 dogs were with me) so I decided to take a scenic drive on a Friday afternoon down Route 9 in Delaware (DE)

 According to the Maryland/Delaware Atlas & Gazetteer

-Route 9 in New Castle County is labeled as a scenic drive, called Route 9 coastal Heritage Byway, starting at Port Penn heading south to Route 1.
+Route 9 in New Castle County is labeled as a scenic drive, called Route 9 coastal Heritage Byway (according to the Gazettere) starting at Port Penn heading south to Route 1.

-From Delaware City travel south over the Route 9 bridge which takes you over the end of the C & D Canal giving you awesome views of the Augustine Wildlife Area and the Delaware River.
+From Delaware City travel south over the Reedy Point bridge which takes you over the C & D Canal giving you spectacular views of the Augustine Wildlife Area and the Delaware River.